Staff

 David served on the board of Hawk Ridge Nature Reserve in the early years and then returned on the board in 2010 for 10 years with Hawk Ridge Bird Observatory.
 David works full-time as a radiologist for Essentia Health in Duluth.
 In his time off, he spends long days at Hawk Ridge in the fall helping to lead the Hawk Ridge Passerine Banding Project, as well as one of the assistant Raptor Banders.
 In conjunction with Margie Menzies, he helps direct the summer MAPS breeding bird banding study.

-Marie Chappell, Counter
+Marie Hosch, Counter

 Lydia Ihde, Naturalist